News & Pointers: S-100, CP/M and related sites

 In April 2006 I stumbled over this PC-history Web site which has a chapter about George Morrow, a first-person account by Stan Veit written around year 2000.
 Since Veit's death the site has been maintained and preserved.
 Accounts of other computer manufacturers include Heath/Zenith, Imsai, Altair/MITS, and various non S-100 systems.

-A recent FTP site in the UK for CP/M and other old computer stuff is at this FTP link on the Landover Amiga BBS Web site by Lance Lyon, in their "classic computer" section.[dead link in 2008]
+A recent FTP site in the UK for CP/M and other old computer stuff is at this FTP link on the Landover Amiga BBS Web site by Lance Lyon, in their "classic computer" section.[dead link in 2008, good FTP link in 2021]

 Jan-Feb 2006

 Mike Sharkey informed me about his work on an 8080 simulator: "Oh, by the way, I just finished developing a pretty darned good (if I say so myself) graphical 8080 simulator that runs on Linux.
-You can download the source code at this location. [dead link in 2008, can't find sim80 anywhere] It requires the Qt library development files in order to build.
+You can download the source code at this location.
+It requires the Qt library development files in order to build.
 Right now it loads binary files only starting at address 0000, however, a future revision will load Motorola S-records or Intel HEX format."
+Note: by 2008, the Web site was not on-line except as an archive found in "Google Code Search".
+But I was informed Sept 2008, that Sharkey's code was based on work by Kurt Theis; Theis advised me to check his Web site for Sim80.

 In comp.os.cpm for mid Jan 2006, Steve Walz announced he has some Kaypro ROM images at this area of his Web site.
 Looking around his Web site, he has some other bits of software for MOrrows and other vintage systems.
 May be some S-100 stuff in there.